William Cullen: Medical teaching

 Cullen's understanding of the nervous system was also influenced by his contemporaries, one of whom was Albrecht von Haller (1708–1777).
 Haller proposed that tissues, including muscles, were characterized by "irritability" (or contractility), while nerves were characterized by "sensibility" (or feeling).
 Using Haller's characterization, Cullen defined disease "as an excess or deficiency of sensibility."
 However, Cullen interpreted sensibility as "muscle mobility and vigour" and diseases were caused by the imbalance of irritability and sensibility.
 Based on this definition of disease, his therapeutics "either stimulated or sedated the nervous system."
 He categorized diseases into four main classes: pyrexiae, neuroses, cachexiae, and locales.
 Within the classes were nineteen orders and 132 genera.
 The four orders of neuroses were comata, adynamiae, spasmi and vesaniae.
 Comata was defined as "a diminution of voluntary motion, with sleep, or a deprivation of the senses."
 Adynamiae is defined as "a diminution of the involuntary motions, whether vital or natural."
 Spasmi was defined as "irregular motions of the muscles or muscular fibers."
 Vesaniae was defined as "disorders of the judgement without any pyrexia or coma."

 Cullen's emphasis on the importance of the nervous system was driven by the understanding that the nervous system controls the human body and therefore, "all diseases may, in some sense, be called affections of the nervous system, because, in almost every disease, the nerves are more or less hurt."
 Although Cullen's nosology did not last very long, Cullen's influential teachings on medical knowledge and his attempt to systematize and generalize medical knowledge were integral parts of 18th century Scottish Enlightenment.

 Family

-In 1741, he married Anne (or Anna) Johnstone (died at the mint in 1786).
+In 1741, he married Anne (or Anna) Johnstone, who died at the mint in 1786.

 He was father to the judge Robert Cullen, Lord Cullen and to the physician Henry Cullen.
 Cullen's eldest son Robert became a Scottish judge in 1796 under the title of Lord Cullen later Baron Cullen, and was known for his powers of mimicry.